-The City, as a fully-developed city, has an extensive sanitary sewer collection system that has few areas without access to sanitary sewers.
-Therefore, there is minimal need to extend sanitary sewers.
+The City, as a fully-developed city, has an extensive sanitary sewer collection system that does not have any significant areas without access to sanitary sewers.
+Therefore, there is no need to extend sanitary sewers.
 If a unique parcel or development does require extension or alteration of a sewer, then the City will work with the property owner or developer to modify the sewers, as needed.
 Typically, the costs of new sanitary sewer construction where no sewer presently exists are assessed to the property owner in accordance with the City's special assessments policies and procedures.